 - One specific video front and centre

-Taking all this into consideration, and given the content that I already had from the existing site, I started on some data architecture.
+Taking all this into consideration, and given the content that I already had from the existing site, I started on some information architecture.
 The existing content was quite dry and to the point.
-While it did have some personality in the tone there was very little in the way of personal detail that might allow a prospective bride to be to make the connection that would lead to work.
-I suggested that we rewrite some of the existing copy as a short intro before the main showcase video and add a section with portraits and details of the people that may be attending your wedding.
-I also suggested that we add a timeline of sorts.
-This would show what a typical day could look like so people could get a clearer understanding of what they were getting for their money.
+While it did have some personality in the tone there was very little in the way of personal detail that might allow a prospective bride to make the personal connection that might lead to work.
+I suggested that we rewrite some of the existing copy as a short intro before the main showcase video and add a section with portraits and details of the people that may be attending the client’s wedding.
+I also suggested that we add a timeline to show what a typical day could look like so people would have a clearer understanding of what they were getting for their money.

-On top of this, and to balance the navigation links, I broke up the pricing structure to show the core pricing and a separate extras section.
+On top of this, I broke up the pricing structure to show the core pricing and added a separate extras section.
 Along with a showcase of some wedding videos this gave us six sections, the even number I needed for the layout idea I had.

 I’m a developer but over the years I’ve been learning a lot about design so it’s fun to play around, especially when a paying client gives me a free hand.
 Geoff and I initially looked at a bird logo from which I created a SVG for use in the middle of the header.
 I decided to have this logo overlap the first section of the site so it added interest and looked prominant without expanding the overall header too much.
 This was fitted around the company name in a suitably flowing cursive font.
 The six sections of the main menu were them placed around it, three on each site for balance.
 Since social media engagement is important here, Facebook and Vimeo showcase links are prominiant at the top of the screen.